 Amazon is still way ahead as the leader in the Cloud Computing market – with Amazon Web Services (AWS) having almost 50% share of the Infrastructure as a Service (IaaS) market.
 AWS certification is the best way to launch or progress in your cloud computing career.
-Recently, AWS announced the launch of a new version of the most popular certification in their program, the AWS Certified Solutions Architect Associate.
-The new exam has a code of SAA-C02 and replaces the previous SAA-C01 exam as of March 2020.
+Back in 2020, AWS announced the launch of a new version of the most popular certification in their program, the AWS Certified Solutions Architect Associate.
+The SAA-C02 exam replaced the previous SAA-C01 exam as of March 2020.

 In this article I walk you through how to best prepare for the AWS Certified Solutions Architect Associate SAA-C02 exam in 5 steps: